FergusLemon/fairBnB/README.md

 >> git clone https://github.com/FergusLemon/fairbnb.git
 ```
 - [ ] **Step 3** - `cd` into the cloned directory.
+- [ ] **Step 4** - You will need to set up your own environment variable values for the properties shown in the `config.js` file otherwise you will run into errors.
-- [ ] **Step 4** - Run the command `npm start` which will start a server listening on port 3000 and get a test database connection set up.
+- [ ] **Step 5** - Run the command `npm start` which will start a server listening on port 3000 and get a test database connection set up.
 Open up your favourite browser and go to `http://localhost:3000`.
 From there you can play with the functionality of the application.
 Please note that the app has only been tested with respect to Google Chrome.

 ### Tests
 Unit tests can be located in the `test` directory and can be run from the `fairBnB` directory using the command `npm test`.
 Feature tests can be found in the `test/feature` directory and can be run from the same home directory as the unit tests using the command `npm run featureTest`.
 Open issues on this project include improving the code coverage, extending feature tests to Firefox, following up with the TestCafe team with a query on selecting non-visible elements without the need to use the size of the element and its position relative to the viewport and finally improve testing of AJAX calls.